 - It is true that on a smaller scale (2-3 people) face-to-face communication (and therefore synchronous) is more efficient.
 It is even advisable in the Agile Manifesto – a famous paper made by developers who wanted better products.
 If your team is of this size, you need to reconsider some points of this guide.
 However, when hiring an offshore team for writing an application, you can expect a team of 4-8 people.
 On that scale, synchronous communication starts to be not only problematic but also too time-consuming to convey.
 So asynchronous communication would be better here.

 - Regardless of the team size, there are other factors that favor asynchronous communication, such as geographical differences or remote work.

 - The recommendation in this series are also valid if you want to focus on asynchronous communication for any reason (there might be many reasons for this: you need more information, you want your team to be bigger soon, you live in a problematic timezone, and so on).

 Let me repeat.
 Your remote development team will have a higher chance of success if they are free to work and communicate asynchronously.

 Communication is not a piece of cake, yet it’s extremely important, especially in software development.
 Mistakes can be made on different layers.
 To improve your communication with your offshore development team you have to tackle the most fundamental feature of it – that is, you have to turn it all into asynchronous communication.

 If you’ve employed this mindset and understood what it is, as well as why it’s important, you’re halfway through.

-In the next episode of our series, you’ll find a few pieces of advice on how to achieve asynchronicity.
+In the next episode of our series: How to Communicate Asynchronously with your Development Team – 8 Tips, you’ll find a few pieces of advice on how to achieve asynchronicity.
 In the third episode, I’ll share a few secrets for improving communication overall and not just for asynchronous methods, so be sure to check it out even if you’re using synchronous means.
 Stay tuned!